psiz-org/psiz/CONTRIBUTING.md

 ## Contributing to psiz.keras

 Since the models used in this package are prone to find sub-optimal solutions, multiple restarts are necessary.
 This results in a point of divergence from typical TensorFlow projects.
-TensorFlow does not provide a great strategy for 'resetting' a model.
-To accommodate this need, restart functionality is provided by the Proxy class.
+TensorFlow does not provide a pre-packaged strategy for performing multiple restarts of a model.
+To accommodate this need, some basic restart functionality is provided by the Restarter class.

 Register the class via the decorator @tf.keras.utils.register_keras_serializable in order to facilitate model loading.